maheshj01/searchfield/README.md

 ## Properties

 - `controller`: TextEditing Controller to interact with the searchfield.
-- `suggestions` : List of SearchFieldListItem to search from.**(required)**, each item in the list requires a unique searchKey, which is used to search the list.
-SearchFieldListItem also takes a optional widget child to display custom widget in the suggestion list.
+- `suggestions`**(required)** : List of SearchFieldListItem to search from.
+each `SearchFieldListItem` in the list requires a unique searchKey, which is used to search the list and an optional Widget, Custom Object to display custom widget and to associate a object with the suggestion list.
 - `SuggestionState`: enum to hide/show the suggestion on focusing the searchfield defaults to `SuggestionState.expand`.
 - `textInputAction` : An action the user has requested the text input control to perform throgh the submit button on keyboard.
 - `initialValue` : The initial value to be set in searchfield when its rendered, if not specified it will be empty.